maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * New `WebClient` with a functional and reactive API for HTTP calls, comparable to the `RestTemplate` but through a fluent API and also excelling in non-blocking and streaming scenarios based on WebFlux infrastructure; in 5.0 the `AsyncRestTemplate` is deprecated in favor of the `WebClient`.

 ## [Kotlin support](https://docs.spring.io/spring/docs/current/spring-framework-reference/kotlin.html#kotlin)
-* Null-safe API when using Kotlin 1.1.50+
+* Null-safe API when using Kotlin 1.1.50 or higher.
 * Support for Kotlin immutable classes with optional parameters and default values.
 * Functional bean definition Kotlin DSL.
 * Functional routing Kotlin DSL for WebFlux.